About Trump's 'New York Values'?

-The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation among Republican ranks, will those conservatives be faced with a RINO in the executive branch.
-Trump certainly has no proven conservative track record, but he can certainly make one!
+The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation among Republican ranks, will those conservatives be faced with an moderate in the executive branch.
+Trump has no proven conservative track record, but he can certainly make one!

 Pro Deo et Constitutione — Libertas aut Mors